digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 ###### Admin Dashboard Demo

 This demo provides a pretty good example of all the parts of a credentialing system.
 You can in fact effectively run a production version of this demo as a complete standalone issuer.
-It may well be that you'll want to more directly integrate specific services into your existing systems, but this demo can give you a good sense of where things fit.
+It may well be that you'll end up wanting to more directly integrate specific services into your existing systems, but this demo can give you a good sense of how things fit together.

 This demo runs a docker compose with two web apps in addition to the [wallet exchanger](#exchange-coordinator) to allow: